Surbhi-Kohli/shopTradeEcommerceApp/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, first install node modules by running:
+ ### 'npm install'

+ After the successful installation ,run the following command.

 ### `npm start`